jonnonz1/nz-statute-book/acts/public/1908/incorporated-societies-act-1908.md

 (1) Any application to the High Court for the appointment of a liquidator of a society shall be made by the society or by a member or by a creditor or by the Registrar.
 (2) All costs incurred by the Registrar in making an application shall, unless the court or a Judge thereof otherwise orders, be a first charge on the assets of the society.
 (3) Subject to this Act and to any regulations made under it, Parts 16 and 17 of the Companies Act 1993 shall apply, with such modifications as may be necessary,—
-  (a) to the application for the appointment of a liquidator as if the application was an application under section 241(2)(c) of that Act; and
+  (a) to the application for the appointment of a liquidator as if the application was an application under section 241(2)﻿(c) of that Act; and
-  (b) to the liquidation as if the liquidator had been appointed under section 241(2)(c) of that Act.
+  (b) to the liquidation as if the liquidator had been appointed under section 241(2)﻿(c) of that Act.

 ### 27 Division of surplus assets on winding up
-(1) On the liquidation of a society or on its dissolution by the Registrar all surplus assets after the payment of all costs, debts, and liabilities shall, subject to any trust affecting the same, be disposed of in manner provided by the rules of the society or if such assets cannot be disposed of in accordance with the rules, then as the Registrar directs.
+(1) On the liquidation of a society or on its dissolution by the Registrar, all surplus assets after the payment of all costs, debts, and liabilities shall, subject to any trust affecting the same, be disposed of in manner provided by the rules of the society or, if such assets cannot be disposed of in accordance with the rules, then as the Registrar directs.
 (2) If the said surplus assets are subject to any trust, they shall be disposed of as the High Court or a Judge thereof directs in the case where a liquidator was appointed by the court, or as the Registrar directs in a case where a liquidator was appointed by a resolution of the members or in the case of a dissolution by the Registrar, but an appeal shall lie from any such decision of the Registrar to the High Court at the suit of any person interested.
 No appeal under this subsection or under subsection (1) of this section from any decision of the Registrar shall lie unless notice thereof is delivered to the Registrar within one month after the date on which the decision was given.
 (3) Where any direction is given under the foregoing provisions of this section, there may (for the purposes of that direction) be included in that direction, or in a subsequent direction given by a Registrar or court or Judge who or which gave or had power to give the original direction, all or any of the following further directions:
   (a) a direction vesting all or any of the assets of the society without transfer, conveyance, or assignment in such person or persons as may be specified in the direction, subject to all charges, encumbrances, estates, and interests affecting the same: